Updated Sept. 30, 2022

 - Each visitor will need a passcode provided by the patient.

-- Patients at Monument Health Rehabilitation Center in Rapid City are permitted two visitors at a time, visitors must be 5 years or older.
+- Patients at Monument Health Rehabilitation Center in Rapid City are permitted two visitors at a time, visitors 17 years old and younger must be accompanied by an adult.

 - Please call 605-755-1230 prior to arriving to ensure the visit will not interfere with patient therapy schedules.